criteo/node-disruption-controller/README.md

 The NodeDisruptionBudget the ability to limit voluntary disruptions of nodes.
 The main difference with `ApplicationDisruptionBudget` is that it is not namespaced and select nodes directly.
-It is a tool to control disruption on pool of nodes.
+It is a tool to control disruption on a pool of nodes.

 #### Sample object